Water in London

 Baker McKenzie has deep expertise in advising clients on complex and challenging transactions in the water and ports sector.
 The firm is able to draw upon expertise in energy, mining, and infrastructure allowing clients to fully benefit from the firm’s multidisciplinary team.
 Notable highlights include advising on the $2.5bn Anaklia port project in Georgia and handling transaction agreements concerning an Australian port business.
-Head of corporate Mike Webster, global head of renewable energy Marc Fèvre, and Andy Moody in dispute resolution head the practice.
+Head of corporate Mike Webster and Andy Moody in dispute resolution lead the practice.

 Other key lawyers:

 - Advised CDPQ on the transaction agreements relating to an Australian port business.